-Water is available on Pleasant Ridge Road and sewer is available on south of the property on 1302 Pleasant Ridge Rd.
-A private pump station may be needed.
-Sewer is also available to the north of the property on an outfall at 1679 Greenbourne Dr. Private developer will need to extend water and sewer to City of Greensboro's Water and Sewer Design Standards.
+Water is available on Pleasant Ridge Road.
+A sewer outfall is available northwest of the properties at 1629 Greenbourne Dr. Private developer will need to extend water and sewer to City of Greensboro's Water and Sewer Design Standards.

 Airport Overlay District & Noise Cone